Leadership in the Business World

 - Conduct research on business enterprises and speak with successful leaders across the industries of finance, entrepreneurship, entertainment, real estate, retail, and more

-All participants who successfully complete the program will earn a Wharton Global Youth Certificate of Completion.
+All participants who complete the program will earn a Wharton Global Youth Certificate of Completion.

 Academic classes are held Monday-Friday with extracurricular activities available in the evenings and on the weekends.
 Students move in on Sunday pre-program, and move out the final Saturday of the program.
 For more information on campus life, visit our residential experience page.